This page contains frequently asked questions (FAQs) about publishing apps to the Amazon Appstore.

 - Using our portal, developers can distribute their mobile apps, digital software, and video games on Amazon Fire devices, Android, PC, Mac, and web-based platforms.

 - Learn more about developing for Fire tablets and Fire TV.

 - To submit your mobile app, digital software, or video game to Amazon, go to Submit Your App.

 - To learn more about submitting PC and Mac digital software and video games for distribution on Amazon, see PC and Mac Digital Software and Video Games.

 - Q: How do I sign up for a developer account on Amazon?

 - On the developer portal, click the Create an Account button.
 The portal is a self-service tool that will guide you through account creation.
 After creating an account and accepting the Amazon Developer Services Agreement, you can start submitting apps.

 - Q: How will customers find my apps on Amazon?

 - Users will be able to find your apps using features such as search, search refinement, browse, and recommendations based on customers’ past purchases.
-Customers can also search, browse, and purchase apps on Amazon websites in the U.S., UK, Germany, France, Italy, Spain, Canada, and China.
+Customers can also search, browse, and purchase apps on Amazon websites in the U.S., UK, Germany, France, Italy, Spain, Canada, and other countries.